Hospital and health care for the Baw Baw Shire and greater Gippsland Community

-Our visitor program/policy for hospital patients and aged care residents continues to operate according to heath authority guidelines in order to minimise any potential risk.
+Our visitor program/policy for hospital patients and aged care residents continues to operate according to health authority guidelines in order to minimise any potential risk.
 This means no more than one visitor per resident/patient per day for a maximum of one hour per day.
 Exceptions will be made on compassionate grounds.

 All visitors are required to wear a face mask and our staff will escort visitors to the patient/resident’s room.
 Visitors are restricted to the resident/patient room and must not move unnecessarily around the facility including communal areas of aged care.

 All visitors are required to be temperature screened and complete entry paperwork in order to track visitors and to establish whether the person resides in a restricted lockdown zone.

 Our staff continue to manage the COVID-19 pandemic at both personal and professional levels.
 Their commitment as professional health care workers to our organisation is exemplary.
 We remain committed to protecting their personal health, safety and wellbeing at all times.
 This includes: